RedDeadLife/loot/README.md

-Thanks to Cryptos' loot for the base of this and A HUGE thanks to Poke for helping me out!
+Thanks to Cryptos' loot for the base of this and A HUGE thanks to Poke for helping me out! the skinning is baised on Juan_Hunting cfg layout since a lot of the work has already been done.

+ !!!!
+WARNNING !!!!!
+	this will not work with Juan_Hunting by default

 Changes

 	Fixed typo in addXP, now gives XP per loot started support for skinning animals
-	started support for picking up small "Critter" like carcuss started Support for Collectables
+	started support for picking up small "Critter" like carcuss started support for Plucking (SKINNING) birds.
+	Item Loot table so you can loot random things from the npc's -- just add the items in the nil place RDO style looting prompts

 Things TODO

+	start Support for Collectables
+	start Hide system quality
-	correctly delete PEDs after picking them up change harvested Peds to the skinned models of them
+	change harvested Peds to the skinned models of them --Doesnt effect Bird Models
+		-- for now its deleteing them

-finish Item Loot table so you can loot random things from the npc's finish Animal cfg for all the animals finish Critter cfg for the small game animals finish Collectable cfg for all the Collectables
+	finish Animal cfg for all the animals finish Critter cfg for the small game animals finish Collectable cfg for all the Collectables finish SQL for lootable items
+	finish sql for collectable items